 Does it really make a difference how you dress for interviews?
 In a conservative business climate, appearances matter.
 Not all companies are conservative, you might argue, and some have casual dress policies for everyday.
 Nevertheless, it is imperative to be dressed in business attire for an interview, regardless of the dress code for the organization.

 Make sure that you try on your outfit before the day of the interview.
-Check for poor fit, rips and smudges that detract from the overall appearance.
+Check for poor fit, rips, and smudges that detract from your overall appearance.
 If your suit is too tight or too loose, don't wear it.
 Remember, it is better to be overdressed than underdressed for an interview.